percona/grafana-dashboards/README.md

 - System Overview
 - Trends Dashboard

-These dashboards are part of [Percona Monitoring and Management](https://www.percona.com/doc/percona-monitoring-and-management/index.html) project.
+These dashboards are part of [Percona Monitoring and Management](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html).

-Live demo is available at https://pmmdemo.percona.com
+See a live demonstration at <https://pmmdemo.percona.com>.

 We welcome contributions to this repository!
 Detailed information in [CONTRIBUTING.md](CONTRIBUTING.md)